daharper/rpicasso/README.md

 Was a fun project, tried to keep things concise.

-There's two demo files in the demos folder.
+There's two example files in the demos folder.

 1. Run the program:

 ruby picasso.rb

-2. Run a demo - at the command prompt enter:
+2. To run a demo at the command prompt:

-o cs.pic
+O cs.pic

 or

-o author.pic
+O author.pic

+(that's O as in Open - it's case insensitive)

+3. Enter H for command history

-3. Type ? for help
+4. Type ? for help

+5. Q to quit

 Creating a new canvas clears the command history.